Essomia/geojuji/docs/shell.md

 ## 1. [SSH Key](https://help.github.com/articles/connecting-to-github-with-ssh/)

-You will need a public SSH key to be identified in some services like Github.
+You will need a public SSH key to be identified in some services (like GitHub).

-1. Create a new SSH key, run the following command:
+1. Create a new SSH key with no passphrase.

-    ```
-    ssh-keygen
-    ```

-1. Hit return a couple of times for no passphrase.
+2. Adjust your `~/.ssh/config` file.
-1. Copy the new public SSH key from `~/.ssh/id_rsa.pub`.
+3. Copy your new public SSH key (`~/.ssh/*.pub`) and add it to your git account.

 ## 2. XCode